QuantEcon/lecture-source-py/source/rst/about_lectures.rst

 #. helping you understand the details of a particular implementation, and

-#. building your programming skills by showing you code written by first rate programmers.
+#. building your programming skills by showing you code written by first-rate programmers.

 Also, you can modify the library to suit your needs: if the functionality provided is not exactly what you want, you are free to change it.

-Another, more philosophical advantage of open source software is that it conforms to the `scientific ideal of reproducibility <https://en.wikipedia.org/wiki/Scientific_method>`__.
+Another, a more philosophical advantage of open-source software is that it conforms to the `scientific ideal of reproducibility <https://en.wikipedia.org/wiki/Scientific_method>`__.